morotti/qt-quinto/README.md

 ### Unit Testing
 The project has a bunch of unit tests running on the TUT framework (a simple cross-platform & header-only unit test framework).

-Qt can only make a single executable per project so there is a separeted tests.pro project for tests.
+Qt can only make a single executable per project so there is a separate project "tests.pro" for unit tests.

 ### Code Coverage
-Code coverage is analyzed using gcov/lcov on linux. (requires linux-gcc and lcov version >= 1.12)
+Code coverage is analyzed using gcov on linux.
+Coverage report is sent to coveralls upon completion.

+gcov requires gcc (linux only) and lcov version >= 1.12

 ### Continuous Integration
 #### Travis-CI (through github)
 * Build under linux | gcc
 * 64 bits only
-* Run unit tests (with coverate)
+* Run unit tests (with coverage)
 * Upload coverage report to coveralls

 #### Teamcity (personal local server)